wheelofheaven/wheelofheaven.io/content/en/intro/see-more/faq.md

 ---
 title: "FAQ"
-description: "Discover the mysteries of our cosmic origins - Explore the Wheel of Heaven's FAQ page to dive into intriguing questions and answers about life on Earth, our extraterrestrial connections, and the profound insights from ancient texts.
-Join us on a journey through time and space as we unravel the secrets of the Elohim hypothesis and its impact on human history.
-Your quest for knowledge and understanding of our place in the universe starts here!"
+description: "The FAQ section of the Wheel of Heaven website provides insights into the hypothesis that life on Earth was created by an extraterrestrial civilization known as the Elohim.
+It offers interpretations of ancient scriptures, particularly the Bible, as potential messages from these advanced beings.
+The content is inspired by Raëlian revelations and aims to merge ancient stories with modern scientific inquiry.
+This section serves as a resource for understanding the site's narrative and offers additional materials for further exploration​​​​​"
 menu:
   intro:
     parent: "see-more"